roryl/lucee-book/arrays.md

 # Arrays Examples

-Lucee Array indexes start at 1
+Lucee Array indexes start at 1 and are passed by reference.
+If the elements in the array are Boolean, Numeric or Strings (simple values) they are passed by value.
+All other complex types are passed by reference.

+Lucee does not have Array types, wherein all members of an array must be of a certain type.
+An array in Lucee can hold any type.

 ##Creating Arrays